 - IAS 1 Presentation of Financial Statements ("IAS 1") was amended in January 2020 to (i) clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period; (ii) clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and (iii) make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and are to be applied retrospectively.
 Earlier adoption is permitted. - IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors ("IAS 8") was amended in February 2021 to introduce the definition of an accounting estimate and include other amendments to IAS 8 to help entities distinguish changes in accounting estimates from changes in accounting policies.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
 Earlier adoption is permitted. - IAS 12 requires an entity to recognise a deferred tax liability or (subject to specified conditions) a deferred tax asset for all temporary differences, with some exceptions.
 Temporary differences are differences between the tax base of an asset or liability and its carrying amount in the statement of financial position.
-The tax base of an asset or liability is the amount attributed to that asset or liability for tax purposes. - IAS 16 Property, Plant and Equipment was amended.
-The amendments introduce new guidance, such that the proceeds from selling items before the related property, plant and equipment is available for its intended use can no longer be deducted from the cost.
-Instead, such proceeds are to be recognized in profit or loss, together with the costs of producing those items.
-The amendments are effective for annual periods beginning on January 1, 2022.
+The tax base of an asset or liability is the amount attributed to that asset or liability for tax purposes.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and are to be applied retrospectively.